angusmcleod/omnievent/README.md

 ## Installation

-The gem is still being developed and is not yet ready for installation.
-You can use it locally (see below).
+> Please note that this gem is pre release and is not yet ready for production.

+Install the gem as follows:

+    $ gem install omnievent

 ## Usage (development only)

-Please note that the gem is still being developed and is not yet ready for production use.
+> Please note that this gem is pre release and is not yet ready for production.

 ### Configure Providers